graham-thomas/comp-gen-zymo/README.md

 # Comparative genomics project (comp-gen-zymo)

-## Reproducing Hartmann et al., 2017 analysis on a subset of 54 out of the 106 genomes.
+## Reproducing analysis from Hartmann et al., 2017 "A fungal wheat pathogen evolved host specialization by extensive chromosomal rearrangements" on a subset of 54 out of the 106 genomes.

 ### Methods from paper;